|Data Source: 2017 Updated Dataset (released April 2019)||See Note|

 |Reported Disposal or Other Releases and Other Waste Management Activities (in pounds)|

-Reporting year (RY) 2013 is the most recent TRI data available.
-Facilities reporting to TRI were required to submit RY 2013 data to EPA by July 1, 2014.
-TRI Explorer is using an updated data set (released to the public in March 2015).
-This dataset includes revisions for the years 1988 to 2013 processed by EPA, after the National Analysis Dataset was released.
-Revisions submitted to EPA after this time are not reflected in TRI Explorer reports.
+Reporting year (RY) 2017 is the most recent TRI data year available.
+Facilities reporting to TRI were required to submit their data to EPA by July 1 for the previous calendar year's activities.
+TRI Explorer is using an updated 2017 data set (released to the public in April 2019).
+This dataset includes revisions for the years 1988 to 2017 processed by EPA, Revisions submitted to EPA after this time are not reflected in TRI Explorer reports.
 TRI data may also be obtained through EPA Envirofacts.

 Users of TRI information should be aware that TRI data reflect releases and other waste management activities of chemicals, not whether (or to what degree) the public has been exposed to those chemicals.
 Release estimates alone are not sufficient to determine exposure or to calculate potential adverse effects on human health and the environment.
 TRI data, in conjunction with other information, can be used as a starting point in evaluating exposures that may result from releases and other waste management activities which involve toxic chemicals.
 The determination of potential risk depends upon many factors, including the toxicity of the chemical, the fate of the chemical, and the amount and duration of human or other exposure to the chemical after it is released.